ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 );
 ```

-## pbkdf2 submodule
+## PBKDF2 submodule

-The `pbkdf2` submodule has two functions implementing the `pbkdf2` key
+The `pbkdf2` submodule has two functions implementing the PBKDF2 key
 derivation algorithm in synchronous and asynchronous ways.
+This algorithm is
+very slow, and using the synchronous version in the browser is not recommended,
+as it will block its main thread and hang your UI.

 ### Password encoding